larryare/secure-traefik-config/readme.md

 5. Idk profit maybe???

+## Javascript doesn't work!!??

+Remove `ContentSecurityPolicy` line from [dynamic.yaml] and you're good to go!

 ## Why?

 I took way too long to do this right.
 Some say that Traefik documentation is great, though it was really confusing for me.
 Use this repo as a reference.